News + Articles

 Frequent cleaning, more regular adjustments

-Your dentist will help choose the best material and type based on your bite, budget, and overall oral health.
+Your dentist will help you select the most suitable bridge type and material based on your specific needs, budget, and overall dental health.

 Placement in the Mouth